 It is important to mention that these products will be most effective for treating hair loss in younger guys who have just recently began noticing it, or are concerned about hair loss while taking creatine.

 But be warned:

 If you are seeing and increase in hair shedding (15+ hairs in the shower or pillow) or thinning happening seemingly overnight shortly after starting creatine, my honest opinion would be to avoid any creatine containing supplements while using these products, because it is still unclear if they work to stop hair loss while creatine is being taken.

 All of the recommended products bellow are clinically proven to help treat hair loss, and are by far the SAFEST products for hair loss prevention and hair regrowth stimulation on the market today.

-Results may vary, these products are for PREVENTION PURPOSES ONLY.
+Results may vary, these products should be used for PREVENTION PURPOSES ONLY.

 Many people experience regrowth, but I can’t guarantee that you will, no one can.

 I will never recommend products that I haven’t personally tried.

 AFFILIATE DISCLOSURE: I am an Amazon affiliate for products that I recommend.
 If you purchase those items through my links I will earn a small commission.
 You will not pay more when buying a product through my link.